EKayeL/Quiet_Breathing_Respiratory_Analysis/README.md

-Citation: If used in research, please cite: "Quiet Breathing Respiratory Analysis, [Ethan Leonard Kaye], 2024."
+Citation: If used in research, please cite: "Quiet Breathing Respiratory Analysis Package, [Ethan Leonard Kaye], 2024."